 Europe is self-sufficient with their produced LPG as they have oil refineries and numerous sources of natural gas.
 Moreover, they have a flexible supply chain via water, road, and rail which shows various entry points in Europe.

 An estimation of natural gas resources from which LPG is derived shows that in 2010-2012 the stock is 300 trillion cubic meters.
 Production is still growing at 2.2% rate per year which indicates that there is no risk of demand outrunning the supply.

 Comparison with other fuel

-I will prefer using LPG instead of LNG cause it’s cheaper, portable and produces higher energy.
+I will prefer using LPG instead of LNG cause it’s cheaper, portable, and produces higher energy.
 As natural gas is lighter than air it gives more safety than LPG.
-For more comparisons in details click here.
+For more comparisons in detail click here.

 If you ask us,” Why Liquefied Petroleum Gas (LPG) is better than Wood? “we would be given the below answer.